lifepillar/nanoc4-template/README.md

 ## Usage and customization

 First of all, edit the site's metadata at the bottom of `nanoc.yaml`.
-Such metadata consist of the site's title, slogan, author, etc…, and menu data.
+Such metadata consist of the site's title, slogan, author, etc…, menu data, and other information.
-For example, to add a link to the main menu, just add a title/link pair to the `menu` item.
+For example, to add a link to the main menu, just add a title/link pair to the `menu` item in `nanoc.yaml`.

 Then, you should edit or replace `content/index.erb`.
+You may also want to remove `content/blog/posts/examples`.
+You can delete the whole `content/blog` folder if you do not need a blog.

 In the frontmatter of any item, you may use the variables `head`, `beginbody`, and `endbody` to load additional partials, just before the `</head>` tag, just